-The Coeur d’Alene Tribe Higher Education Office assists Coeur d’Alene Tribal Members in acquiring their Associate of Arts Degree or Bachelors Degree in their chosen field of study.
-Recipients can attend classes part time or full-time.
-Services may include assistance with tuition and fees, books and supplies, a monthly living stipend, and support services.
-Applications can be found on the Coeur d’Alene Tribal Website, or picked up at the Department of Education located at the Tribal Headquarters
+The Coeur d’Alene Tribe Higher Education Office assists Coeur d’Alene Tribal Members in acquiring their Associate of Arts, Associate of Arts & Science, and Bachelors Degree in their chosen field of study.
+Recipients can attend classes part-time or full-time.
+Services may include assistance with tuition and fees, books and supplies and support services.
+Applications can be found on the Coeur d’Alene Tribal Website, or picked up at the Department of Education located at in Plummer.

 If you plan on attending college please plan to attend a MANDATORY Orientation Workshop which will be held at the Coeur d’Alene Tribe Department of Education Building.